 More recently, a $65.6 million renovation to the south end zone and upper deck in 2010 added two new video boards.
 In 2006, a $47 million renovation added seating and a home locker room to the north end zone and a number of skyboxes.
-There’s more to come, too, as $75.4 million worth of expansions are set to begin after the 2019 season.
+Another $75.4 million worth of expansions were set to begin after the 2019 season.

-If any stadium in the country is worthy of such costly improvements, it’s Bryant-Denny Stadium on the University of Alabama Campus.
+If any stadium in the country is worthy of such costly improvements, it's Bryant-Denny Stadium on the University of Alabama Campus.

 The Tide won its first ever Iron Bowl in Bryant-Denny in 2008, a 36-0 drubbing of Auburn.
 The next year Alabama downed Tennessee, 12-10, on a last-second Terrence Cody blocked field goal.

 Twelve coaches have coached the Tide at Bryant-Denny.
 The first was Wallace Wade, who was 6-0 all-time at the venue.
 The most recent is Nick Saban, who began his incredible run at Alabama in 2007 after leaving the NFL.